AladinBrapo/Bolha/README.md

 You pull these files in GitHub Desktop and open them in your Visual Studio code to edit and view
 ```

-Extracting the files
+Deploying the project

 ```
-You extract these files into your server.
-The Recepti.SQL is code for database, which you import into your database in your server.
-In the FigmaLink.md you can find my Figma design, from which is this website based on.
+This project was created in Ruby on Rails.
+You need to have Ruby 3.3.7 version and Rails 8.0.1 version.
+In deploy.yml file you need to configure the settings for your webiste.
+You need to create your .env file Where you will have your GitHub token stored.
+After that you need to put your admin email and pass in render-build.sh which will be used in seed.rb file.
+After that you deploy it on your hosting website where you connect it with your domain.
 ```

 ## Usage <a name = "usage"></a>

 To access the full website, you access it through your server on which everything should work, if you followed the instructions.
 To view and edit code from the website, you can edit it in the server or VS Code.
-If you edit it in either, you have to copy it to the other and save on both, so they are the same.
-In Figma you can also edit the design and get the code through plugin Figma to Code, which is in Dev mode in Figma.
-There you select the Tailwind option, because this code is using tailwind styling.
+If you change anything in the code and deploy again, it will reset your database.
+You need to have tasks in render-build.sh or use a disk on the Render hosting.
 Hope you will be able to access the code and use it :)